Yoshito Yahagi

+After studying English at Athénée Français for six months, he went to Australia to learn horse training.
+He says he chose Australia because it was similar to Japan in that horse racing is dominated by speed on turf courses, the stable system, and the quarantine system are very strict and the environment internationally isolated.

 He has trained Contrail, the 2020 Japanese Triple Crown winner.
 In the 2021 Breeders' Cup at Del Mar in California, Yahagi trained two winners—Filly & Mare Turf winner Loves Only You and Distaff winner Marche Lorraine.
 He became the first Japanese trainer to win any Breeders' Cup race.